mainaksingha01/CLIPoint3D/README.md

 conda activate clipoint3d
 ```

-This installs Python 3.9.20 and all dependencies including PyTorch 2.5.1 with CUDA 12.
+The environment supports Python 3.9.20 and all dependencies including PyTorch 2.5.1 with CUDA 12.

 ### 3. Install Dassl